Taiwing/malloc/README.md

 #### MALLOC_SHOW

-Show the state of the allocated memory at each function call.
+Show the state of the allocated memory at each function call (check the [How it works](#how-it-works) section for an in-depth explanation of the output).

 ```shell
 MALLOC_SHOW=1 LD_PRELOAD=./libft_malloc.so ls -l